dfeddema/MLPerfTrainingv3.1/openshift/README.md

-# Install OpenShift and these operators:
+# Install OpenShift and these operators from the Operator Hub:
 * Node Feature Discovery Operator
 *  Nvidia GPU Operator
 *  Local Storage Operator
 *  CodeFlare Operator

-# After installing the CodeFlare Operator
+# After the CodeFlare Operator is installed
 Create an MCAD Instance by clicking “create instance” from the console or by creating this MCAD custom resource